lkloh/lkloh.github.io/_posts/2017-12-25-should-i-buy-property-in-denver.md

 ---
 layout: post
-title:  "Special Christmas post: Why you should buy rental properties in Denver if you can"
+title:  "Christmas Special: Should you buy a rental property in Denver?"
 date:   2017-12-25
 ---